 - If you own real estate, it will help you and will accelerate the process.

 All contractors must likely provide performance bonds to meet contractual requirements.
-When you are bidding the work, sometimes is difficult to provide a specific cost that will cover the performance bond unless you have an extensive record that can be used to justify the cost included.
-However, as a rule of thumb, a contractor can expect the cost of a performance bond to be about 1% of the contract value.
+When you are bidding the work, sometimes it is difficult to provide a specific cost that will cover the performance bond unless you have an extensive record that can be used to justify the cost included.
+However, as a rule of thumb, a contractor can expect the cost of a performance bond to be about 1% of the contract value or more, but ultimately it will be dependent on the creditworthiness of the builder.

 Normally, and because of the scope of the project and insurance requirements, the performance bond is combined with the payment bond under one single coverage.